-- is for all students in grades K-12 for the entire school year; - is taught by a certified physical education teacher; - includes students with disabilities, students with special health-care needs may be provided in alternative educational settings; and, - engages students in moderate to vigorous activity during at least 50 percent of physical education class time.
+- To provide Physical fitness to students K-12 all year long. - To have students taught by a certified physical education instructor. - To include students with disabilities and students with other health care disabilities or offer an alternative setting. - To engage students in moderate to vigorous activity during at least 50 percent of physical education class time. - Offer classroom health education that complements the physical education